adamfowleruk/mljs/planning.md

   - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
   - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
  - Core: TripleConfig
+  - rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
   - Support loading of OWL / other ontologies to populate triple config object
-  - rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
   - ontology builder object?
  - Core: Search Options builder - hide sem:triples elements from snippet highlighting
+ - App Builder gap closing
+  - Support for XSLT transformations on search results
+  - Support for XSLT transformations on fetch documents in new window
+  - Support for bucketing in facets
+  - Date time facets
+  - Facet ordering (other than frequency)
+  - Simple/complex view of results
+  - Embedding charts within search page
+  - Support for multiple layouts in search page
+  - Auto complete, including constraint name suggestions
+  - Phrase searches
+  - Shadow queries (MLJS' alternative mechanism)
+ - Beyond App Builder
+  - Action bar to do things with search results
+  - Multi page results selection
+  - More HighCharts chart types in search results page
+  - Multi axes in HighCharts
+  - Multiple facets in HighCharts
+  - HighCharts to support SPARQL facts results (aggregation workarounds?)
+  - Save search for later use
+  - V7 Search term boosting
+  - Test of standalone REST app via Roxy in V7
+  - Hover over search results fires documentcontext highlight action
+  - Document context highlighting configurable to fire get semantic info on MarkLogic document
+  - MarkLogic document ontology
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
   - Intro to semantics in MarkLogic